-What are bathing aids?
+What are bath aids?

 Common aids include things which can make lowering yourself into a bath easier, such as bath seats, and equipment that can help you wash with confidence.

 Bathing without assistance is seen as a sign of elderly independence.
-However, having an accident while bathing could be potentially disabling and cause injuries that can be difficult, or sometimes impossible to recover from.
+However, having an accident while washing could be potentially disabling and cause injuries that can be difficult, or sometimes impossible to recover from.

 Some older style baths may be a lot deeper than today’s standard, especially freestanding baths.
 Old glass shower screens could also cause injury if fallen on, as they may not be made of tempered safety glass – breaking into large shards on impact.
-In these instances bathing aids can be even more crucial.
+In these instances bath aids can be even more crucial.

-Types of bathing aids
+Types of bath aids

 A non-slip mat is an essential item for those who struggle with balance and coordination, or who have a history of falls.
 There are many types of mat you can try.
 Some use rubber suction pads to fix to the bottom of the bath tub – creating a safer surface to stand on when getting in and out the bath.